Qvery-mm/JB-application/README.md

 ### Estimation of my model

 My model found 72.547.615.152 pair of snippets and after computing distance there are 12724186 pairs of snippets, which distance less then 1 in their vector representation.

-Let's denote 12724186 by numPairs
+Let's denote 12724186 by 'numPairs'.

-According report (see report/code2vec.report), model with fixed 1.0 achieve following results:
+According report (see report/code2vec.report), model with fixed 1.0 threshold achieve following results:

      -- Recall Per Clone Type (type: numDetected / numClones = recall) --